A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

-These sets form a basis of clopen subsets for the topology on $\F(\partial T)$, and each $U_A$ has a finite $G$-orbit.
-It follows that every clopen subset of $\F(\partial T)$ also has a finite $G$-orbit, and hence the $G$-action on $\F(\partial T)$ is profinite by Proposition \ref{p-odometers}. \end{proof}
+\begin{proof} Recall from Proposition \ref{p-odometers} that profinite is equivalent to saying that every clopen subset has a finite $G$-orbit.
+The space $X$ being totally disconnected, the family of subsets of the form where $K, U_1,\ldots,U_n \subset X$ are clopen, forms a basis of clopen subsets for the topology on $\F(X)$.
+Since the $G$-action on $X$ is profinite, each clopen subset in $X$ has a finite $G$-orbit.
+It follows that each subset of $\F(X)$ as above also has a finite $G$-orbit, and that the $G$-action on $\F(X)$ is profinite. \end{proof}